Ocawesome101/cynosure-2-docs/readme.txt

         Whether to enable kernel support for scripts starting with a shebang (#!/path/to/interpreter).

       FS_SFS=[yn]
         Enable or disable the Simple File System driver.
-When this option is enabled
+When this option is enabled, the resulting kernel will be able to mount and interact with SFS-formatted volumes.
+See fs/simplefs.txt for details on the filesystem.

       FS_MANAGED=[yn]
         Enabled or disable the managed filesystem driver.